LouisDigit/LouisDigit/README.md

-- 👋 Hi, I’m @LouisDigit
+- 👋 Hi, I’m @LouisDigit, I'm a student of Epitech.
 - 👀 I’m interested in Front-end developpement
 - 🌱 I’m currently learning ReactJS
 - 💞️ I’m looking to collaborate with you